-Fig. 5.
+Fig. 4.
 Closeup of a cup mark

-During the present study, rock art of prehistoric period was found at Jhalo-Ka-Kalwana village in Gogunda tehsil of Udaipur district.
-The study area is a hilly zone and many parallel mountain chains are running broadly in South to North direction.
-The study site is a piedmont of low height, occupied by the rolling grassland which is 5/DS4 dry grassland (Champion and Seth, 1968).
-According to Dabadghao and Shankarnarayan (1973) it is Dichanthium - Sehima grassland type.
-A high mountain called 'Jarga Parvat (Jarga Hills)' is present nearly one kilometer away towards eastern side of the study area which possess the second highest peak of Rajasthan after Mount Abu hilly zone.
-Dense forest cover is present on the whole JargaParvat.
-The forest type on the Jarga Parvat is mainly 5A-Southern tropical dry deciduous forest (Champion and Seth, 1968).
-River Banas is flowing near the Jarga Parvat.
+is present nearly one kilometer away towards eastern side of the study area which possess the second highest peak of Rajasthan after Mount Abu hilly zone.
+Dense forest cover is present throughout the whole Jarga hills.
+The forest type on the Jarga hills is mainly 5A-Southern tropical dry deciduous forest (Champion and Seth, 1968).
+The river Banas flow near the Jarga hills.

-During the survey of the forest and grassland area under the study, a thought came into the mind of the authors, whether the grassland of Jhalo-Ka-Kalwana village landscape is primary or secondary in its origin ?
+During the survey of the forest and grassland area under study, a thought came into the mind of the authors, whether the grassland of Jhalo-Ka-Kalwana village landscape is primary or secondary in its origin?
 When a forest is destroyed, grasses start their succession and in due course of time, a grassland comes into existence.
 Such grassland is called a secondary grassland.
 If a grassland is historic or prehistoric in origin, it is called a primary grassland.
-Now the question arises that whether the above study area grasslands are primary grasslands or secondary grasslands?
+Thus, the question arises; whether the above study area grasslands are primary grasslands or secondary grasslands?
 It needs further studies.

-Rock art seen at Jhalo-Ka-Kalwana area, gave an important clue about the nature of the local grassland.
+Rock art seen at Jhalo-Ka-Kalwana area, provided an important clue about the nature of the local grassland.
 Rock art of location 1 is very interesting.
-Here, a flat rock having depiction of sloth bear (Melursus ursinus) pugmarks and more than one dozen cupules are worth seeing.
+Here, a flat rock having depiction of sloth bear (Melursus ursinus) pugmarks and more than one dozen cupules is worth seeing.
 The rock is situated towards the top zone of a piedmont.
 Extensive grasslands are present on different piedmonts of varying heights around this location.
 Presence of these cupules (cup marks) and sloth bear pugmarks on the flat rocks at location 1,2,3 and 4 indicate that today's visible grasslands of the area are of primary nature.
-They are not a result of modern destruction of the forest cover but their presence is prehistoric.
+They are not the result of modern destruction of the forest cover but their presence is prehistoric.
 It is evident from two reasons: